 This type of shampoo is very popular among swimmers to fight off chlorine but can and should be used by everyone.
 “These shampoos can be used by anyone, especially if you feel your hair is not cooperating or if it seems a bit lifeless.
 Those are signs of product buildup,” says hairstylist Paul Labrecque of Paul Labrecque Salon and Spa.
 “Think of clarifying your hair as preparing your canvas for something new.”

 Think of it as your biweekly clarifying session.
-Start by focusing the shampoo at the roots where buildups tend to be worst and give yourself a scalp massage progressively spreading the shampoo through the length of your hair as you go.
+Start by focusing the shampoo at the roots where buildups tend to be worst.
+Give yourself a scalp massage progressively spreading the shampoo through the length of your hair as you go.
 Rinse, then follow up with conditioner, or, even better, a hair mask to restore all of that lost moisture and up your shine game.

-Fortunately, finding a clarifying shampoo to fit your needs is easy:
+Fortunately, finding a clarifying shampoo that restores volume to hair is easy: